Q:When do students matriculate each year?

 A. We want you to be successful in the program and excellent English language skills are essential to your success.
 The Freeman School requires you to take either the TOEFL or IELTS.
 We prefer scores at or above the following: TOEFL - 610 (paper based), 253 (computer based), or 102 (internet based), or a 7.0 IELTS.
 Please apply even if you have a lower score.
 We will consider applicants with lower scores and will use additional evaluation tools, such as an interview, to determine proficiency.

-Q:What are your TOEFL or IELTS waiver eligibility requirements?
+Q:What are your TOEFL, IELTS or PTE waiver eligibility requirements?

 A: International students who completed one years of study at in institution where English is the primary language of instruction are eligible for a TOEFL or IELTS waiver.
 Please denote your waiver eligibility in the international section of the online application.